Cast Iron Irish Apple Cake

 - Preheat the oven to 350 degrees F and line a 10-inch cast-iron skillet with parchment paper.
 Set aside.

-- In a medium-size bowl, Add the flour and baking powder.
-Cut 8 tablespoons of butter into the flour using a pastry cutter or your fingers until it resembles coarse crumbs.
-Whisk sugar, cinnamon, and nutmeg into the flour and butter mixture.
+- Add the flour and baking powder to a large bowl.
+Using a pastry cutter or your fingers, cut 8 tablespoons of butter into the flour until it resembles coarse crumbs.
+Whisk the sugar, cinnamon, and nutmeg into the flour and butter mixture.

-- Make a well in the center of the bowl and add the beaten egg, milk, and vanilla.
-Mix until a soft dough forms.
-Almost scone-like.
+- Make a well in the center of the bowl and fold in the web ingredients of the beaten egg, milk, and vanilla.
+Mix until a soft, almost scone-like dough forms.

 - Spoon and press dough into the bottom of the parchment-lined skillet.
 Layer thinly sliced apples over the dough.
 Combine 1 tablespoon of sugar and a dash each of ground cloves and cinnamon.
 Sprinkle over the apples.